jshultz/angular_tinder_charity/README.md

 UPDATE: Back on the wagon with this project after taking some time to work on other things.

 TODO:
- * Pretty up Charity page.
+ * Work on charity pages.
  * Get some cool payment stuff